101 Gang Songs

-This original double LP was also released as two separate albums under the titles, Join Bing in a Gang Song Sing Along in September 1961 and Join Bing and Sing Along-51 Good Time Songs in January 1962.
+This original double LP was released as two separate albums under the titles Join Bing in a Gang Song Sing Along in September 1961 and Join Bing and Sing Along-51 Good Time Songs in January 1962.

 The albums were released on CD in 2017 by Sepia Records.

-Selected tracks from the albums and from the earlier Join Bing and Sing Along record were later re-dubbed over a children's chorus, arranged and conducted by Jack Halloran, which was recorded on 17–19 May 1961.
-It was issued later to children's camps as Sing Along With Bing.
+Selected tracks from the albums and from the earlier Join Bing and Sing Along record later were re-dubbed over a children's chorus, arranged and conducted by Halloran, which was recorded on May 17–19, 1961.
+It was issued later to children's camps as Sing Along with Bing.

 Reception

-Variety reviewed the album saying "Bing Crosby is slowly moving into Mitch Miller's territory.
+Variety reviewed the album by writing "Bing Crosby is slowly moving into Mitch Miller's territory.
 Crosby's first sing along package did quite well in the market and this compilation of 50 faves has a good chance to do even better.
 The formula is light and simple and with Crosby leading the way the sing-along is easy to follow."

-High Fidelity Magazine: "Mitch Miller may have started (or at least resurrected) the 'sing-along' craze, but it has taken the Old Master to supply the definitive triumph of this genre.
+High Fidelity Magazine wrote "Mitch Miller may have started (or at least resurrected) the 'sing-along' craze, but it has taken the Old Master to supply the definitive triumph of this genre.
 He's in his jauntiest form here, leading a usually robust chorus, backed by a vigorously steady rhythm section in performances which imperiously demand participation."